CirroBuild/FrostiDocs/docs/concept/sql-execution-order.md

 sidebar_label: SQL execution order
 description:
   Execution order for SQL clauses in QuestDB.
-This covers the SQL keywords you are used to as well as QuestDB's extensions to the language.
+This covers the SQL keywords you may already be familiar with as well as extensions to the language that are unique to QuestDB.
 ---

 QuestDB attempts to implement standard ANSI SQL.
-We also attempt to be PostgreSQL compatible, although some of it is work in progress.
-QuestDB implements the following clauses in this execution order:
+We also try to be compatible with PostgreSQL, although parts of this are a work in progress.
+QuestDB implements these clauses which have the following execution order:

 1. [FROM](/docs/reference/sql/select/)
 2. [ON](/docs/reference/sql/join/)